 The choice comes down to your passion, skills, and niche.

 It’s time to start carefully crafting your blog around your concept — this is where that earlier research comes in handy.

 The newly discovered knowledge of your niche audience can help you design your blog to focus directly on the needs and wants of your viewers.

-Right off the bat, you want three things from your viewers:
+Right off the bat, you want your readers to:

-Many readers can be lost in those first few crucial seconds of viewing your blog purely because they don’t find it attractive or know where to navigate.
+Many readers can get lost in those first few crucial seconds of viewing your blog purely because they don’t find it attractive or know where to navigate.